kusumsgit/Linux/linuxcommands.md

 mkdir -p workspaces/{local,remote,dir1,dir2} : this will create a parent directory named workspace and inside it local,remote,dir1 and dir2 subdirectories mkdir -p workspaces/local/remote/dir1 : This will create a parent directory named workspaces inside that local and inside local dir1 mkdir <dirname>

-  Tip: To make your terminal font bigger use ctrl shift +
+###   To make your terminal font bigger use ctrl shift +

+  #### After making a directory to create a file you can either use touch command or nano or vm